Docopedia/docopedia/README.md

 - New design of techpage
 - Comments on documents
 - New Major version of Froala wysiwyg editor
-- Changed code highlighting to Highlight.js-
+- Changed code highlighting to Highlight.js
+- Change password

 0.5.0 (25/8)
 - New pagewide design